 Mary's father, Irwin Took originally came from Halesworth and died in 1968.
 On what would have been her parents' Golden Wedding Anniversary in September 1983, Mary took her mother back to Aldringham Church.
 Visiting the church at the same time was an old pupil of her mother's, but unfortunately Mary doesn't remember her name.
 Was it you or do you know who was there then?

-I'm very pleased Mary got in touch with me through the website.
+We are very pleased Mary got in touch through the website.
 It's interesting to be able to add more history to the site, although this raises more questions - if you can enlighten us please do by contacting the website.

 If you can add to the information above,

 or would like to comment on these pages

 I was one of the last of at least three generations of my family to attend Aldringham School.
 The earliest I know of was my grandmother, Mildred Mary "Millie" Button, who was born about 1898.
 There was in the family a school photo of her class, but sadly I don't know what became of it.